walkabilly/promotion_tenure/cv.md

 8. __Melissa Tobin__.
 2017.
 Examining the association between cycling infrastructure and cycling: Baseline results from INTERACT Victoria.
 MSc Program.
 Supervisor.
 School of Human Kinetics and Recreation.
 Memorial University

 #### <span style="color:#81112c">PhD Supervisor</span>
+1. __Tyler Pittman__.
+Ongoing.
+Changes in ownership and super-organization of American nursing homes in hospital referral region during the COVID-19 pandemic.
 1. __Wendy Verity__.
 2021.
 Equitable Access to Forever in Motion Programs in Saskatchewan.
 PhD Program.
 Committee Member.
 Department of Community Health and Epidemiology.
 University of Saskatchewan.
 1. __Shelby Sturrock__.
 2021.
 The Impact of COVID-19 restrictions on Physical Activity in Canada.
 PhD Program.
 Co-Supervisor with Dr. Dionne Gesink.
 Dalla Lana School of Public Health.
 University of Toronto.
 2. __Ryan Collins__.
 2020.
 Associations between Circadian Rhythm, Physical Activity, Mood, and Cognitive Function During the First Year of Treatment for Breast Cancer.
 PhD Program.
 Co-Supervisor with Dr. Sheila Garland.
 Department of Psychology.
 Memorial University.